-Tom Payne

-Family Resource Coordinator

-tpayne@lavirtual.org

-4962 Florida Blvd, Baton Rouge, LA 70806
+Erin Morris Family Resource Coordinator 4962 Florida Blvd, Baton Rouge, LA 70806 emorris@lavirtual.org 504.322.7543 x 3200 For questions, support, and/or resources.

-504.322.7543 x 3110

-For questions, support, and/or resources.

-KNOW YOUR RIGHTS

-- ARE YOU STAYING IN TEMPORARY HOUSING? - DO YOU WANT YOUR CHILDREN TO STAY AT THEIR CURRENT SCHOOL? - ARE YOU HAVING TROUBLE ENROLLING YOUR CHILDREN IN SCHOOL, OR GETTING THEM THERE?
+KNOW YOUR RIGHTS XII SchoolHouse Connection ARE YOU STAYING IN TEMPORARY HOUSING?
+DO YOU WANT YOUR CHILDREN TO STAY AT THEIR CURRENT SCHOOL?
+ARE YOU HAVING TROUBLE ENROLLING YOUR CHILDREN IN SCHOOL.
+OR GETTING THEM THERE?
 Help may be available.

-- If you are staying temporarily with someone else because you lost your housing, or staying in a motel, campground, shelter, or in an outside or inadequate place, you and your children have special rights at school. - 2.
-Those rights include: - Staying in the same school even if you move, and receiving transportation to that school, as long as it is in the student's best interest - Enrolling in school immediately without the documents schools usually require - Receiving free school meals - Getting help with school supplies and other needs - Extra support for youth who are on their own - Help connecting young children with early childhood services www.schoolhouseconnection.org
+If you are staying temporarily with someone else because you lost your housing, or staying in a motel, campground, shelter, or in an outside or inadequate place, you and your children have special rights at school.
+2. Those rights include: · Staying in the same school even if you move, and receiving transportation to that school, as long as it is in the student's best interest Ξ · Enrolling in school immediately without the documents schools usually require · Receiving free school meals · Getting help with school supplies and other needs Extra support for youth who are on their own · Help connecting young children with early childhood services 3.
 Contact your school district's McKinney-Vento Liaison to find out if you qualify for help.

-Contact your McKinney-Vento State Coordinator (https://nche.ed.gov/wp-content/uploads/2019/08/SC-Contact-list-.pdf) if you can't reach the Liaison or have other questions.
+4. Contact your McKinney-Vento State Coordinator (https://nche.ed.gov/wp-content/uploads/2019/08/SC-Contact-list-.pdf) mif you can't reach the Liaison or have other questions.